lily-mara/lily-mara.github.io/content/posts/2024-transit-kindle/index.md

 description: "How I built a transit dashboard with Rust, Skia, and an old Kindle"
 ---

-- TODO: shrink the images so the page isn't ~100MB

 I live in San Francisco, and I don't own a car.
 This means that I walk or take public transit nearly everywhere that I go.
 There's a lot of ways to find out when the next bus/train/tram/trolleybus/cable car/ferry is stopping nearby so